flashdhruv/flashdhruv/README.md

 - A passionate developer from the University of British Columbia
 - Experimenting with and learning new technologies in my free time!
 - Personal website [link](https://flashdhruv.github.io/Portfolio-2.0/)
-- I’m currently looking for an Internship or a new job opportunity!
+- I’m currently looking for a new job opportunity!

 <br><br>
 -----